 The Department of Psychology honors program is designed to provide special enrichment, attention, and recognition for exceptional psychology majors.
 Admission to the program requires completion of nine hours of psychology, a psychology GPA of 3.5, and an overall GPA of 3.4.
 Graduation with departmental honors in psychology requires the same GPAs and completion of an honors thesis (three to six hours of PSYC 498).
 Information about the program is available in the department’s student records office or from the director of undergraduate training.

-Students should have completed PSYC 101, with a C- or better, and MATH 126 by the end of the second semester in the program.
+Students should have completed PSYC 101, with a C- or better, and MATH 124 or higher by the end of the second semester in the program.
 PSYC 202, or PSYC 203 and PSYC 204, with a C- in PSYC 203 by the end of the 4th semester.
 PSYC 301 and PSYC 302 by the end of the 6th semester.
 Students must maintain a GPA of at least 2.0 in the major and overall.
 All majors must attend Group Advising sessions with a Psychology adviser each semester.
 Students who fail to meet these benchmarks may be removed from their major.

 For specific information on the following programs please see the links to the right: